About the Community Leaders Internship Program (CLIP)

 Students have the option to work at a local non-profit or Milwaukee Public School.
 Students are placed at sites based on their interest, availability, and skill set.

-Duties include tutoring youth in subjects like reading and math at a local Milwaukee Public School (MPS).
-Partnering schools include: Maryland Avenue Montessori, Clark Street School, Auer Avenue School, La Escuela Fratney, OW Holmes, Hartford University School, Howard Avenue Montessori, and Community High School.
+Through the America Reads program CLIP students tutor youth in reading and math at a local Milwaukee Public School (MPS) or private school.
+Partnering MPS schools include: Maryland Avenue Montessori, Clarke Street, Auer Avenue, La Escuela Fratney, OW Holmes, Hartford University School, Howard Avenue Montessori, and Gaenslen.
 Positions are also available at St. Anthony’s School.

-Duties include coaching and mentoring youth and adults with developmental disabilities, assisting them to be employed in the community.
-Work with the individuals, families, support workers, special education program staff, and community organizations, with the intent of helping the individual explore their own self-sufficiency.
+Duties include coaching and mentoring youth and adults with developmental disabilities and assisting them to be employed in the community.
+CLIP participants will work with the individuals, families, support workers, special education program staff, and community organizations with the intent of helping the individual explore their own self-sufficiency.

 Duties include maintaining databases, managing contracts, helping with event planning schedules, preparing agendas, and other duties as assigned.